-Catering a Mexican-Inspired Wedding in Brooklyn
+Catering a Mexican-Inspired Wedding

 Imagine you are going about your every day business when you receive a concerned e-mail from a bride and groom saying that their caterer cancelled on them 4 months before their wedding, and that they need someone new.
 The menu they are looking for is not exactly ordinary either – it’s all Mexican-inspired, with family style tacos served as the main dish.
 Was the Deborah Miller team up for the challenge?

 It turns out we were, as we helped this couple put together a menu that was even better than their original choice in just four short months.
 We conducted a tasting in March with a variety of passed hors d’houevres that had a Spanish/Mexican twist, tacos that would be served as the entrée, and some light desserts as well, which would also be passed.
 The couple loved it all and we ended up finalizing the menu fairly quickly.